-Some performances without ASL-interpretation or live description provide a written introduction.
+Some performances without ASL-interpretation, captions or live description are still accessible.
+For the elements that are essential to appreciate or follow the show we provide a written introduction.
 These introductions are written by or with artists specifically for audience members who are Deaf, hard of hearing, blind or live with vision loss.

-Introductions are available for download online mid-December, and can be requested via email at email@example.com.
+Introductions are available for download on the show page and a printed version will be at the box office.
+They can also be requested via email at firstname.lastname@example.org.

 We worked with our consultant Deborah Wong to choose shows to be described and designate shows as low vision friendly and are currently able to offer:

 - Live audio description by VocalEye at select performances to describe the visual elements in real time.

 - Introductions for all shows that are low vision friendly.

 To request a sighted guide (or theatre buddy) for shows described by VocalEye, please contact Donna at email@example.com, at least three days before the show.
 To request a sighted guide for any other show email Anika at firstname.lastname@example.org.

 For Deaf and Hard of Hearing Patrons

 This year, we are proud to partner with a Deaf advisor: Aastrid Evensen.
 We provide the following for performing arts lovers who are Deaf or hard of hearing:

 - ASL general informational vlog (right below)